 It was a very welcome ending to a very satisfying day’s work.

-Other sites, such as Uffington, celebrated the Mayday energies, a time for human fertility, ensuring a good harvest; ‘Mother’ sites, such as Fosbury Hillfort, the Itchen Banjo and Danebury etc., hold the energies of the Fecund Mother, holding her human children in her sacred womb.
+Other sites, such as Uffington, celebrated the Mayday energies, a time for human fertility, ensuring a good harvest; ‘Mother’ sites, such as Fosbury Hillfort, the Itchen Banjo and Danebury, etc., hold the energies of the Fecund Mother, holding her human children in her sacred womb.

 Other sites, Long Barrows, celebrate the ancestors and the journey into the void, the Crone.
 Returning to the void of creation.
 They are the burial place of the sacred families, whose bones anchor the energies of death and rebirth.

 You can also see this belief in early Christianity as ‘relics’.
-The bones, or possessions of the ‘Saint’ still holding its original owner’s saintly energy.
+The bones, or possessions of the ‘Saint’ still hold its original owner’s saintly energy.
 Every church or chapel had its own relics, even if, in later years, they were not actually the real saint’s bones, but people still believed in them.

 Some sites were destined to be lived in, to be holders of sacred life, but others, such as stone circles, were designed to be places of power, ritual and creation.
 The circles were gateways, allowing energy to flow in or flow out, places considered to be the Divine Womb, where the sun fertilised the seeds of the Mother.

-They had other uses too of course, but in terms of energywork in the landscape, I am focusing on this purpose.
+They had other uses too, of course, but in terms of energy work in the landscape, I am focusing on this purpose.
 Circles like Avebury were used as a clearer of local energies.
 They acted like giant demanifesters, clearing old energies and allowing them to be renewed.
 Energies, thoughtforms no longer valid, negative human emotions, are all pulled into the void to be transformed and birthed anew.
 A good place for ‘letting go’ if you tune into that aspect of the circle.
 It makes me think of giant snakes eating and destroying, with its body, the negative or outmoded creations of others.

-But, according to the article above, Avebury started life in much the same way as other sacred circles: as a home, a simple wooden structure.
+Avebury started life in much the same way as other sacred circles: as a home, a simple wooden structure.
 Perhaps the person who inhabited the house created the initial energies which ultimately, over hundreds of years, became the Avebury Complex.
 This is how many of them began.
 The person creates the necessary thoughtforms, anchors the layers of energy over years, and the people who come after him or her, continue the creation of the anchored blueprint.
 Even today, this is how sites evolve.
 You only have to look at how Findhorn began, to get an idea of what I mean.
 Who knows what Findhorn will become in a few hundred years.

 So you see how these massive complexes can have had very humble beginnings.
 A small family of people who have brought their sacred knowldege with them and who anchor the foundations of very important sites for generations of people into the future.
 Thousands of years later, and we are learning how to access this energy and renew the sacred work that our ancestors did.
 Bringing back the balance, anchoring the new seed ideas and changing our ways of life so that future generations can survive and thrive.

-This is a very brief explanation, as there are probably books worth of information needed to explain all of this, but I hope it gives you a flavour of how sites begin, so that when you tune into one, you carry this knowledge with you.
+This is a very brief explanation, as there are probably books worth of information needed to explain all of this, but I hope it gives you a flavour of how sites began, so that when you tune into one, you carry this knowledge with you.

-When I first began to receive the Gaia Method Earthways system of healing my first elemental contact, after my tree experience, was with elemental Beings who called themselves the Tuatha De.
+When I first began to receive the Gaia Method Earthways system of healing my first elemental contact, after my tree experience, was with elemental Beings who called themselves the Tuatha De Danann.
 They appeared as very tall, slim beings who were fairylike but also human with pale skin and long hair.
 I think the best representation of them is in the art of Brian Froud.

 Slowly they gave me information about who they had once been.

-One early piece of information was whilst doing work at the Dorset Cursus, an ancient Neolithic route that stretches for miles across the Dorset landscape.
+One early piece of information was whilst working at the Dorset Cursus, an ancient Neolithic route that stretches for miles across the Dorset landscape.
 At one end of the cursus, there is a mound and when I stood on this mound, it felt like I was standing on an upturned boat.
 Then I began to receive images of people coming to Britain to escape a flood that had destroyed their homelands, thousands of years ago.

 Travelling in boats, these people took their belief in the Great Mother with them, establishing an entire network of Mother-focussed settlements.
 I hear the ancestors clairaudiently and this is what they said: “We built them to stabilise the imbalance which had resulted from the catastrophe that caused the flooding.”
 As soon as I got home, I tried to find information about this flooding.
 It felt like it had happened somewhere in the Mediterranean.
 Seven thousand years ago, the Mediterranean did indeed flood.
 Before it was a sea it was a river delta but the melting of the ice, at the end of the ice age, broke through the land barrier between Spain and Africa creating the sea.